- 4 min read

 The main disadvantage of a fixed mortgage rate is that it is higher than the initial rate for an ARM.
-You can take a 30 year, 7/1 ARM, where your interest rate is locked for the first 7 years.
-That means that you are paying less interest, and for the same monthly payment, paying your loan off quicker.
-However, at the end of the 7 years, your interest rate is going to fluctuate, so make sure that you can afford the adjusted payments.
-For more information….
+You can take a 30-year, 7/1 ARM and lock your interest for the first 7 years.
+That means you are paying less interest and paying your loan off quicker for the same monthly payment.
+However, at the end of the 7 years, your interest rate will fluctuate, so make sure you can afford the adjusted payments.

-In a low interest market, the interest rate differential is small, so most borrowers prefer the fixed mortgage rate.
+In a low-interest market, the interest rate differential is small, so most borrowers prefer the fixed mortgage rate.
 When rates are higher, the adjustable rate mortgage is more popular, as borrowers hope to refinance into a lower rate fixed mortgage in the future.
 However, you carry the risk you will not qualify for a refinance due to a drop in your house value, income or credit score.
-Therefore, always weigh your options and make sure that you can afford all the scheduled payments.
+Therefore, always weigh your options and ensure you can afford all the scheduled payments.

-in order to get a good fixed mortgage rate take the following steps:
+To get a fixed mortgage rate take the following steps:

-keep and maintain your budget so that you know how much you earn and how much you spend. in order to get a mortgage loan you will need dti ratios under 29% for you housing expenses (principal, interest, mortgage insurance, homeowner insurance, and property taxes). your overall dti shouldn’t be above 36% for a conventional loan and 43% for a fha loan.
+Keep and maintain your budget, so you know how much you earn and how much you spend.
+Your overall DTI shouldn’t be above 36% for a conventional loan and 43% for an FHA loan.